salujajaskeerat/ELP305-TribeD-documentation/index.md

 A: --> P:(Earthing Compound)
 ```

-Two separate earthlings are required, 1 for Inverter and another for Lightning Arrester. <br/>
+Two separate earthings are required, one for Inverter and another for Lightning Arrester. <br/>

 Copper rod of diameter should be enough to conduct lightning to earth and not degrade, or GI can also be taken buried upright in the earth manually or with the help of a pneumatic hammer.<br/>